 Dr. Javier Vela is an inorganic and materials chemist, and a University Professor and the John D. Corbett Professor of Chemistry at Iowa State University.
-Along with former and current coworkers, Dr. Vela is the author of over eighty peer-reviewed scientific publications and patents on nanostructured materials, inorganic compounds, and their use in addressing challenging energy, catalysis, and imaging problems.
-He has directed thirteen doctoral and two masters thesis, and mentored numerous undergraduate researchers.
+Along with former and current coworkers, Dr. Vela is the author of over eighty peer-reviewed scientific publications and patents on nanostructured materials, inorganic compounds, and their use in addressing challenging energy conversion, chemical catalysis, and fluorescence imaging problems.
+He has directed fourteen doctoral and two masters thesis, and mentored numerous undergraduate researchers.
 Dr. Vela trained under Pat Holland at the University of Rochester in upstate New York, receiving his PhD in 2005.
 He was a postdoctoral researcher with Rich Jordan at the University of Chicago, and a Director's postdoctoral fellow with Jennifer Hollingsworth and Victor Klimov at Los Alamos National Lab.
 Dr. Vela joined Iowa State University in 2009, was promoted to associate professor with tenure in 2015, and to full professor in 2019.
 He was named both University Professor and the John D. Corbett Professor in 2020.
+Dr. Vela has been a scientist with the US DOE Ames Laboratory since 2010.
 He also served as Equity Advisor for the ISU College of Liberal Arts and Sciences from 2015 to 2021.
 An active member of the American Chemical Society since 2001, Dr. Vela has served as Councilor for the Ames local section, and as Solid State Subdivision Chair and Treasurer-elect of the Division of Inorganic Chemistry.

 University Professor, John D. Corbett Professor